grame-cncm/faustdoc/src/manual/faq.md

 process = foo;
 ```

-will loop and hopefully end with the message: *ERROR : after 400 evaluation steps, the compiler has detected an endless evaluation cycle of 2 steps* because the compiler contains some infinite loop detection mechanisms.
+will loop and hopefully end with the message: *ERROR : after 400 evaluation steps, the compiler has detected an endless evaluation cycle of 2 steps* because the compiler contains an infinite loop detection heuristic.

 ### Generated code

 The generated code computes the sample in a *finite number* of operations, thus a DSP program that would loop infinitely cannot be written.
+It means the generated code is not turing complete.
 This is of course a limitation because certain classes of algorithms cannot be expressed (**TODO**: Newton approximation used in diode VA model).
 But on the contrary it gives a strong garanty on the upper bound of CPU cost that is quite interesting to have when deploying a program in a real-time audio context.

 ### Memory footprint